cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 == Frequently Asked Questions ==

+Please, review [user guide](https://docs.algolplus.com/order-export-docs/) at first.

+Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

-Need help?
+Still need help?
 Create ticket in [helpdesk system](https://algolplus.freshdesk.com).
 Don't forget to attach your settings or some screenshots.
 It will significantly reduce reply time :)

-Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

 = I want to add a product attribute to the export  = Check screenshot #5!
 You should open section "Set up fields", open section "Product order items"(right column), click button "Add field", select field in 1st dropdown, type column title and press button "Confirm".